Prenocephale | The “Sloping Head” Dinosaur

 Prenocephale Size and Description

-Its a small dinosaur known for its unique head shape.
+Prenocephale was a rather small dinosaur, and is mainly known for its unique head shape.
 Its body was stout, with a short, thick neck, short forelimbs, and tall hind legs.
 The head was rounded, sloping, and adorned with a row of small bony spikes and bumps.
 This unique head shape is what gives this dinosaur its name, which translates to ‘sloping head’.

 Its physical characteristics were similar to those of its close relative, Homalocephale.
 However, unlike the flattened wedge-shaped skull of Homalocephale, the head of Prenocephale was rounded.
 This unique feature sets it apart from other dinosaurs in the Pachycephalosauria group.

-An adult measured approximately 2.2 m (7.2 ft) in length and weighed around 40 kg (0.04 tons).
+An adult measured approximately 7.2 feet in length, stood at around 2.6 feet at the hips, and weighed around 90 lbs.
 This size estimate is based on the fossils that have been discovered so far.
 However, it’s important to note that these are estimates, and the actual size and weight of the Prenocephale could have varied.

 The Ultimate Dino Quiz